eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
 + We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
 + skill set:
+	- Tenstorrent is seeking a High-Performance Computing (HPC) Systems Engineer to support Accelerated ML Storage platforms.
+You will focus on delivery of ML storage services with an emphasis of multi-tenant cloud storage requirements.
+Duties include administrating both high-speed and archiving cloud storage services.
+You will also be responsible for understanding workload bottlenecks and work with all necessary teams to drive resolution.
+	- Build and maintain high-performance storage environments designed for multi-tenant HPC cloud
+	- Work closely with other AI/ML Engineers and Data Engineering Subject Matter Experts
+	- Work with Central IT, Cybersecurity, and Engineering teams for both on-premises and cloud deployments
+	- Ensure user and technical issues are promptly prioritized and resolved
+	- Effectively communicating with cloud tenants as required
+	- Monitor resource usage and planning for increased capacity
+	- Additional responsibilities assigned from time to time
+	- Bachelor’s Degree in a related discipline or equivalent experience, with 3 years of professional experience
+	- Ceph Certified Specialist or equivalent experience
+	- Strong sense of urgency, client-oriented and ability to maintain positive partnerships
+	- ***Experience with Ceph, Swift, Luster, NFS, S3, and/or high-performance storage***
+	- Experience with performance measuring/modelling of high-performance storage
+	- ***Experience with OpenStack***
+	- ***Automation using tools such as Ansible, Puppet, BASH and Python Scripting***
+	- Willing to roll up your sleeves and help out with hardware and software issues
+	- ***Experience with Luster, Weka, Vast, and/or Spectrum Scale***
+	- ***Familiarity with Container Storage, including Container Storage Interfaces (CSI) and Persistent Volumes***
+	- ***Familiarity with Infrastructure Automation***
+	- ***Familiarity of Data Center design, including server hardware, rack diagrams, power, and cooling requirements***
+	- ***Knowledge of Monitoring and Performance, such as Prometheus, Grafana, Dynatrace, Sysdig***
++ skill set:
+	- Tenstorrent is seeking a High-Performance Computing (HPC) Systems Architect for OpenStack multi-tenant cloud deployments.
+You will have the chance to architect multiple clusters, ensure all data is managed and secure, and deploy and support changing requirements.
+The ideal candidate will be proficient in cluster administration, network administration, relevant virtualization, and relationship to storage.
+You will support an environment with guarantees of no data leakage, rapid recovery process from VM snapshots, and support substantial cluster service scale and growth.
+	- ***Architect and evolve our Tenstorrent OpenStack environment***
+	- Linux system configuration, and administration
+	- Understand cluster requirements with evolving customer needs.
+Design and implement solution meeting requirements
+	- Work across teams to provide feedback and guidance in the evolution of the platform support and maintenance practices
+	- Build process and procedures through comprehensive testing resulting in published documentation
+	- Define support team for all cloud tenants
+	- Effectively communicate with cloud tenants as required
+	- Additional responsibilities assigned from time to time
+	- Bachelor’s Degree in a related discipline or equivalent experience, with 6+ years of professional experience
+	- 4+ years of experience of architecture experience in an OpenStack environment
+	- 5+ years of experience with Linux configuration, and administration
+	- Strong client service orientation and ability to maintain positive partnerships
+	- Certified OpenStack Administrator or equivalent experience
+	- Detailed knowledge of one of the public clouds
+	- Experience with Containers
+	- ***Automation using tools such as Ansible, Puppet, BASH and Python Scripting***
+	- Provide product training through webinars and workshops
+	- Excellent planning and problem-solving skills
+	- Organized and track record of managing complex projects
+	- Ability to work with internal developers to collect feedback, prioritize tasks, and manage the engineering backlog
+	- Willing to roll up your sleeves and help out with hardware and software issues
+	- ***Experience with Ceph/Swift***
+	- ***Membership and extensive interaction with the OpenStack community and active participation in the core projects***
+	- ***Familiarity with Infrastructure Automation***
+	- ***Familiarity with Kubernetes***
+	- ***Familiarity of Data Center design, including server hardware, rack diagrams, power, and cooling requirements***
+	- ***Knowledge of Canonical’s OpenStack***
+	- ***Knowledge of Monitoring and Performance, such as Prometheus, Grafana***
+	- ***Knowledge of Container Security, such as Falco, Sysdig Secure, Aqua, or Anchore***
+	- ***Knowledge of Image Registries, such as Quay, Harbor, Docker Registry***
+	- ***Knowledge of ML/AI Orchestration, such as Kubeflow, OpenDataHub.io, or Domino***
++ skill set:
+	- Infrastructure Engineer
+	- At Edge Impulse we are building the future of data-driven engineering.
+	- This is a unique opportunity to join us as we usher in the future of embedded machine learning by empowering developers to create and optimize solutions with real-world data.
+Our teams make the process of building, deploying, and scaling embedded ML applications easier and faster than ever, unlocking massive value across every industry, with millions of developers making billions of devices smarter.
+	- Improving the scalability, performance and resilience of our infrastructure
+	- Improving the stability of our platform with observability, monitoring, alerts at the center of workflow
+	- Manage per-customer on-premise infrastructure for enterprise customers on multiple cloud providers (e.g. AWS & Azure)
+	- Ensure our cloud infrastructure meets security compliance standards (e.g. SOC2)
+	- Iterate quickly on experimental new features to solve real user problems, and enable other engineers in the team to do so too by offering high-quality CI & CD pipelines & integration tests
+	- Work alongside our ML and embedded teams to push the boundaries in embedded ML
+	- Technical curiosity and a willingness to help across the team and learn new skills
+	- Knowledge of cloud compute and storage, including public cloud vendors (AWS, GCP, or Azure)
+	- Experience using infrastructure provisioning tools such as Terraform, CloudFormation or Pulumi
+	- Experience with observability tools like AWS CloudWatch, Splunk or Grafana
+	- Experience with CI & CD solutions like Github, Gitlab or Jenkins
+	- Experience working in Linux environments
+	- Good understanding of software engineering principles and distributed systems constraints
+	- Ideally, experience with (a subset) of the following technologies & programming languages: Typescript, Node, Python, Tensorflow, Kubernetes and/or Docker
++ skill set:
 	- develop distributed traning infrastructure for faster training of ML models
 	- efficiently deploy ML models into production